Flodder23/Game-of-Game-of-Life/README.md

    - 8 - r-Pentomino

 # 2-Player Game
 This is a 2-player game based on the mechanics of the simulator.
 Players take it in turns to either place one of their own cells or kill any living cell.
-There are 2 modes:
- - 1 vs 1 - This is where both players are trying to get as many of their own colour on the board as possible.
+To win, both players are trying to get as many of their own colour on the board as possible.
 The winner is the one who either gets the most after a pre-determined amount of turns or who gets a certain amount first.
 The board has rotational symmetry, with colours on one half the opposite to the cell it corresponds to on the other half, to make it fair.

-- The Other Mode - This is where one player is trying to get as many cells on the board as they can, the other has to try and kill all their cells.
-The player placing cells gets 2 turns for every turn their opponent gets.

 There are also options to add to the original mechanics, such as cells becoming immune after being alive for a certain amount of turns.
 You can also skip turns, saving that turn for the future (eg. if you skip a turn, the next turn you can replace one of you opponent's cells with your own, as that takes 2 turns - one to kill the opponent's cell, the other to place your's.)